-… we continue the new look to our village website as we approach our 12th anniversary!
+… we continue the new look to our village website as we surpass our 12th anniversary!

 Our website serves the village of Geddington and aims to create a practical resource that will be of value to our community and also of interest to others.
 It‘s run by villagers, for residents and seeks to draw in our neighbouring communities of Newton and Little Oakley offering a communication and information resource for all.

 Geddington’s history reaches back to pre-history.
 It is mentioned in the Domesday Book and its status in medieval times is very visible in the church, the bridge and, of course, the remarkable Eleanor Cross.
 Across the village the fields, public rights of way and buildings, both ancient and modern, are testament to a village that has grown, developed and adapted over the centuries.
 Our village sign cleverly represents the aspects of social change which Geddington has faced.